 Adjusting the depth of the saw blade is important for accurate outcomes as well as safety purposes.
 There is a depth adjustment lever or knob on a circular saw through which you can raise or lower the blade’s bottom plate.

 Adjust the depth by lowering the bottom plate to ⅛ to ¼ inch below the workpiece, not more than that.
 That much exposure of the blade is enough for the saw to perform accurately, without any risk or danger.
 Otherwise, there is not just a potential threat but high chances of poor cuts as well.
+Here are some of the compact circular saws.

 Step 5: Start Cutting